foundriesio/docs/source/reference-manual/troubleshooting/troubleshooting.rst

     exit 0

 .. note::
-    If testing script locally, remember to make executable.
+    If testing script locally, remember to make it executable.

 #.
 Extend the image recipe with the package by appending ``CORE_IMAGE_BASE_INSTALL``
    variable in ``lmp-factory-image.bb``::